SATIVUS RESOURCES

 How many times have you gone into a project, at home or work, and then ended up in a situation where you go ‘yeah well I didn’t realise that, or think of that, before we started!’

-The first step in project risk planning and management is identifying what the potential positive and negative risks are for your project and capturing these in the risk register.
+The first step in risk planning and management is identifying the risks.

 Sign up for our newsletter which provides heaps of tips, tricks and tools to support your skills development as a scientist.